Fourth of July Summer Family Fun in Richmond

 Fourth of July specific ideas:

-Lewis Ginter has free admission on Friday for Independence Day.
-Open 9am-5pm, they have a splash pad, a popular treehouse, and storytime happening at 10:00am.
+Lewis Ginter has free admission on Saturday for Independence Day.
+Open 9am-5pm, they have a splash pad, a popular treehouse, and their current Alebrijes: Creatures of a Dreamworld exhibit in the gardens.

-Crump Park in Henrico is hosting its free, annual Red White & Lights (no fireworks, but there is musket fire in a cow field at the park at 5:30pm).
+Crump Park in Henrico is hosting its free, annual event.
 Lots of food trucks, music with the Richmond Symphony, and a laser light show.
-Starts at 4pm and runs through the end of the show (9:30pm?).
+Starts at 6pm and runs through 10pm.
 Free watermelon, face painting, balloon animals, bounce houses, a car show, and an interactive US Air Force exhibit.
 Check out the website for more details.
+They also have an event happening on July 3 at Dorey Park.

 Now for some non-Independence-Day-themed, summer ideas in RVA:

-A picnic on the VMFA lawn, followed by the Frida Kahlo exhibit (yay for AC).
-The Frida exhibit costs money but the museum itself is free to enter and tour.
+A picnic on the VMFA lawn, followed by art inside in the AC.
+The museum is free to enter and tour.
 They’re open 365 days, starting at 10am.

 Walk along the trails at Pony Pasture, Belle Isle, or many of the other spots along the James River Park system trails.
 Pony Pasture and Belle Isle both have flat, even paths, good for little legs.